Hostile Takeover

 “Wow, this thing still works?”

 “Damn straight.”
 A worker drone dived off a stack of crates.
-Female model, with pink camouflage uniform and a buzzcut.
+Female model, though it was a bit harder to tell with workers.
+She had pink camouflage uniform and a buzzcut.

 As the worker drone emptied a clip into him, N laughed.
 “Haha, that tickles.”